Is fiber-optic Internet a good choice for my business?

 More Competition Is Coming: The CRTC Wholesale Fibre Framework

-A major development in Canada’s fibre landscape is the CRTC’s wholesale FTTP access framework, established through Telecom Regulatory Policy 2024-180 in August 2024.
-This policy requires Bell, TELUS, and SaskTel to provide competitors with wholesale access to their fibre-to-the-premises networks.
+A major development in Canada’s fibre landscape is the CRTC’s wholesale FTTP access framework.
+In 2024, the CRTC required large telephone companies to provide competitors with wholesale access to their fibre-to-the-premises networks.
+In April 2026, the CRTC finalized rates for that access through Telecom Order CRTC 2026-77.

 The Downsides of Fibre (Let’s Be Honest)